Home

 PhenomPeople Review

-Phenom is best known for their dynamic career sites which will serve different content to job seekers based on their behavior, and resume/LinkedIn (if uploaded).
+Phenom is best known for its dynamic career sites.
 We love that this is taking a page directly out of the best practices of eCommerce to drive more conversions.
-Also worth checking out is their HR chatbot, recruiting CRM and AI driven analytics.

 PhenomPeople Customers